Helping Children Express Grief

-Recently I was reading an article about children, grief and trauma.
-Specifically referring to how a trauma may cause children to have difficulty with speech.
+I was reading an article about children, grief and trauma.
+Specifically, referring to how a trauma may cause children to have difficulty with speech.
 I want to share a few ideas that may help.

 As adults, sometimes we are not the best at communicating effectively with children or interpreting their needs especially when children will not talk about something.
-What if the child is unable to get across to adults what they feel or need?
+What if the child is unable to convey to adults what they feel or need?

-The age of the child and no prior frame of reference to refer to may be barriers to a child’s communication ability.
+The age of the child and not having any prior frame of reference may be a barrier to a child’s ability to effectively communicate their concerns.
 You may wonder, what are some things you can do as a parent, care taker or grandparent to help a child express how they are feeling.

 An idea to consider may be the use of toys.
-Sometimes, when a child is busy doing something their thoughts go elsewhere and they may share some concerns with you which they would not do if you asked a question while sitting across from them at a table.
+Sometimes, when a child is busy doing something, their thoughts go elsewhere and they may share some concerns with you; which they would not do if you asked a direct question while sitting across from them at a table.

-Perhaps, asking the child to draw how they are feeling today on a paper using coloured markers or crayons.
-This can be done with the child drawing a face which shows how they feel such as happy, sad etc. Do not force your expectations of how the picture “should” look.
+Try asking the child to draw how they are feeling today on a paper using coloured markers or crayons.
+This can be done with the child drawing a face that indicates happy, sad etc. Do not force your expectations of how the picture “should” look.

-Another idea is to have the child draw a heart shape and in this shape ask the child to show you how much is happy and how much is sad.
+Another idea is to have the child draw a heart shape and, in this shape, ask the child to show you how much is happy and how much is sad.
 This can be an indication of how they are feeling today and then done again at a later date.
+Changes in the amount of happy/sad coloured areas can show a decline or progression in how they are dealing with life.
 Let the child determine the choice of colours.

 Feelings are personal and children feel loss, but may not have a venue or the ability to express it in a manner you understand.
 They may not have the words to use.
 Fear or trauma can cause a child to shut down or forget what worked for them before.